material-motion/material-motion/specifications/view_duplication.md

 Status of this document:
 ![](../_assets/under-construction-flashing-barracade-animation.gif)

-# View duplication
+# Element duplication

-View duplication is the act of creating an "apparent replica" of a visible element.
+Element duplication is the act of creating an "apparent replica" of a visual element.

-View duplication requires the "new target" event from the Runtime.
+Element duplication requires the "new target" event from the Runtime.

 Create an instance of a view duplicator.